 The 2026 Proposed Budget continues to build on the objectives established by Township management to develop a more comprehensive and functional financial plan.
 We are creating a budget document that meets the Government Finance Officers Association's (GFOA) Distinguished Budget Award criteria.
-Budget elements of economic forecasting and benchmarking continue to be integrated into the document to provide a complete, reader-friendly picture of the Township's future financial position.
+Budget elements of economic forecasting and benchmarking remain integrated into the document to provide a complete, reader-friendly picture of the Township's future financial position.

 In September, the Finance Director and I met with department heads to discuss current-year expenditures and to develop estimates for next year's budget requests, along with justification for changes in actual and requested spending levels.
-In 2026, staff will continue to improve the quality of life for its residents by providing top-level services, seeking new amenities and programming while doing so in a cost-effective/efficient manner.
+In 2026, staff will continue to improve residents' quality of life by providing high-quality services and pursuing new amenities and programming, all in a cost-effective/efficient manner.